Treasure Cove!: Development

 Treasure Cove! is one of the four games of The Learning Company's "Treasure" series along with Treasure Mountain!, Treasure Mathstorm!, and Treasure Galaxy!.
 The "Treasure series" is a subgroup of the company's Super Solvers series.
 All the games in this series are math and reading comprehension oriented educational adventure games aimed at younger children.
 Games in the "Treasure" series all have the same three stage gameplay format where a special object, whose location can be deduced by answering questions, is needed to reach the next stage.

 Enhanced version

 In 1994, an enhanced and more Windows-friendly version was released on CD-ROM.
-In 1996 the game was updated to version 1.1 with better graphics and sound.
-In 1997 it was updated again to 2.0 with enhanced graphics and sound.
+In 1997 it was remade with enhanced graphics and sound.